kugarocks/markdown-finder/README.md

 > Forked from [maaslalani/nap](https://github.com/maaslalani/nap) which is a code snippet manager for your terminal.

 Markdown finder is a tool focused on quickly locating code snippets within Markdown files.
-You can use the separator line `---` to divide different sections of a Markdown file, allowing you to quickly copy the code within each section.
+You can use `---` to divide different sections of a Markdown file, allowing you to quickly copy the code within each section.

 ## License